 American Horror Story

-Set in a post-Katrina New Orleans, Treme is a drama-series that sheds light on the culture and makings of the oldest African American neighborhood in the United States - Treme.
-Aside from its neighborhood staples such as Congo Square, Louis Armstrong Park and the Backstreet Cultural Museum, the series explores the music of Treme through filming in different local lounges and dive bars.
-Next time you find yourself in the Crescent City looking for an off the beaten path music experience, look no further than Bullet’s Sports Bar.
-Indulge in cheap drinks, live music and if you’re lucky - a famous musician frequenting the lounge.
+Set in a post-Katrina New Orleans, Treme is a drama series that sheds light on the culture and makings of the oldest African American neighborhood in the United States - Treme.
+Aside from neighborhood landmarks such as Congo Square, Louis Armstrong Park, and the Backstreet Cultural Museum, the series explores the music of Treme with stops at different local lounges and dive bars.
+Next time you find yourself in the Crescent City looking for an off-the-beaten-path music experience, look no further than Bullet’s Sports Bar.
+Indulge in cheap drinks, live music, and if you’re lucky - a famous musician frequenting the lounge.

 NCIS: New Orleans

-Known for shouting out special NOLA locations and events like the Red Dress Run in various episodes, the NCIS: New Orleans crew travels far and wide throughout the city giving a holistic view of New Orleans in their filming.
-If you ever notice white pillars and spacious green lined Oaks on the show, it’s none other than Dillard University located in the heart of Gentilly, New Orleans.
-Stop by for some Bleu Devil apparel or support one of the student ran art shows, sporting events or performances.
+Known for showcasing special NOLA locations and events like the Red Dress Run in various episodes, the NCIS: New Orleans crew travels far and wide throughout the city giving a holistic view of New Orleans in their filming.
+If you ever notice white pillars and spacious green-lined oaks on the show, it’s none other than Dillard University located in the heart of Gentilly, New Orleans.
+Stop by for some Bleu Devil apparel or support one of the student-run art shows, sporting events, or performances.

 Nominated for two Academy Awards, Interview with the Vampire is a horror gothic film set in the 18th century.
 In addition to the shots taken throughout New Orleans’ French Quarter, much of the movie was filmed east of New Orleans at Oak Alley Plantation.
 Explore the 25 historic acres of the Vacherie, LA-based plantation.

 The summer 2017 box-office hit Girls Trip was all about adventure and sisterhood in New Orleans.
-Since its premiere, the movie has inspired women far and wide to take their own “girls trip,” to the Crescent City to experience the world-renowned Essence Festival.
-In addition to the famous Bourbon Street scene and the Essence Fest action at the Ernest N. Morial Convention Center - Girls Trip also features a few lively clubs to check out next time you’re here.
-Club Maison, which hosts an awesome Latin night each and every Friday, and the House of Blues, which offers live music daily are two great spots to dance the night away in NOLA.
+Since its premiere, the movie has inspired women far and wide to take their own “girls trip” to the Crescent City to experience the ESSENCE Festival of Culture.
+In addition to the famous Bourbon Street scene and the Essence Fest action at the Ernest N. Morial Convention Center, Girls Trip also features a few lively clubs to check out next time you’re here: Club Maison and the House of Blues.

 Now You See Me